FabricMC/fabric-docs/develop/items/custom-shields.md

 The submission process handles the logic of _what_ to render.
 The shield render's logic does the following:

-1. Check for and store any banner patterns on the shield, defaulting to an empty banner pattern list if not.
+1. Retrieve the shield's banner patterns and store them in a variable.
+If the shield has no banner patterns, this variable is set to `BannerPatternLayers.EMPTY`.
-2. Check for and store where the shield has been dyed, defaulting to `null` if not.
+2. Retrieve the shield's dye colour and store it in a variable, `baseColor`.
+If the shield has no dye colour, this variable is set to `null`.
-3. If the shield has banner patterns or has been dyed, use the dyed texture.
-If not, use the standard texture.
+3. If the shield has banner patterns or has been dyed, use the `base` texture.
+If not, use the `base_nopattern` texture.
 4. Submit the shield model to be rendered, using the provided parameters and texture.
 5. If the shield has banner patterns, submit those as well.
 6. If the shield is enchanted, submit the enchantment glint.